isomerpages/pa-chingay/pages/Chingay Parade 2025.md

  <div><img src="/images/Chingay2024CommunityFloats/Community_Floats.jpg" style="padding: 1rem;"></div>

+<p> Made possible by our residents and local artists, this initiative looks to foster a sense of identity and ownership within the community. <br>
-<p> This is an initiative made possible with the involvement of our residents in the makeing of community floats and guided by our local artists.
-A total of 17 unique community floats were presented at Chingay Parade 2024 and will be at the 5 Chingay@Heartlands Celebrations, to bring cheers to the community.</p>
+The result A total of 17 unique community floats were presented at Chingay Parade 2024 and will be at the 5 Chingay@Heartlands Celebrations, to bring cheers to the community.</p>
 </div>

 <div style="padding-top:2rem">